 Email is a great way to get your question to your professor, but realize they may not be able to answer immediately.
 Expect faculty to respond to emails between 9 A.M. and 5 P.M. on Monday through Friday within 48 hours.
-The 48 hour response time does not include; weekends, holidays or school breaks.
+The 48-hour response time does not include; weekends, holidays, or school breaks.
 In some cases, professors may not have access to information about your question, or may not have immediate access to email due to various reasons, including being away for professional conferences.
-If a student does not receive a response from a faculty within 48 hours during the business week, it is the student's responsibility to follow up with the faculty by sending another email and/or calling the faculty or the department office phone number.
+If a student does not receive a response from a faculty within 48 hours during the business week, it is the student's responsibility to follow up with the faculty by sending another email or calling the faculty or the department office phone number.

-MPH STUDENT TERMINATION POLICY
+MPH STUDENT DISMISSAL POLICY

-Termination from the Program
+Dismissal from the Program

 The graduate faculty of the Department of Public Health Sciences has the responsibility to prepare students to function as competent and ethical public health professionals.
-In this regard, the graduate faculty also have the obligation to terminate a student from the MPH program at any time prior to completion of his/her program when the student fails to maintain minimum expected quality academic and professional standards in the classroom or in the field practicum.
+In this regard, the graduate faculty have an obligation to terminate a student from the MPH or GCPH program before completion of his/her program when the student fails to maintain minimum expected academic and professional standards in the classroom or the field practicum.

-Upon review by the graduate faculty a student will be terminated from the MPH program if one or more of the following occurs:
+Upon review by the graduate faculty, a student will be terminated from the MPH program if the student:

-- Two C or D grades, including those with +/- grades, in any graduate courses (required or elective) Receives: - one "F" in any single course - Receives a grade of "D" or lower in the field experience; - Earns below the minimum 3.0 cumulative grade point average at the end of two consecutive grading periods; - Demonstrates inappropriate or disrespectful conduct toward faculty, staff, and/or student peers; - Fails to demonstrate ethical conduct.
+- Receives two C or D grades, including those with +/- grades, in any graduate courses (required or elective); - Receives one F grade in any single course; - Receives a grade of D or lower in the field experience; - Earns below the minimum 3.0 cumulative grade point average at the end of two consecutive grading periods; - Demonstrates inappropriate or disrespectful conduct toward faculty, staff, and/or student peers; - Engages in academic dishonesty of any kind (e.g., plagiarism, cheating);

+• Fails to demonstrate ethical conduct.

-All students are routinely reviewed by Public Health Sciences graduate faculty after the first fall semester and every fall during their program.
-Any graduate faculty member may request a graduate faculty review of a student at any other time if circumstances warrant such a review.
-The request for special review must be in writing to the department head.
-The department head and graduate coordinator must approve the request before the review is scheduled with the graduate faculty.
-The graduate faculty review committee will consist of a minimum of three graduate faculty members, and is subject to approval by the department head.
+The Public Health Sciences graduate faculty routinely reviewed all students after the first fall semester and every fall during their program.
+Any graduate faculty member may request a graduate faculty review of a student at any other time if he or she believes that circumstances warrant such a review.
+The request for special review must be in writing to the Department Head.
+The Department Head and Graduate Coordinator must approve the request before the review is scheduled with the graduate faculty.
+The graduate faculty review committee will consist of a minimum of three graduate faculty members and is subject to approval by the Department Head.

-Students will be notified, in writing, of termination following a graduate faculty vote to dismiss.
+Students will be notified, in writing, of dismissal following a graduate faculty vote to dismiss.